Help us understand our audience.

 Multiple studies with rigorous designs demonstrate that the Nurse-Family Partnership model is a well-supported strategy for reducing risky health behaviors and child maltreatment and improving family functioning and child wellbeing.

-• Select a strong program sponsor: Starting and administering a Nurse-Family Partnership program requires a range of specialized skills, including healthcare administration, data collection and evaluation, program management, fundraising, and more.
+• Select a strong program sponsor: Starting and administering a Nurse-Family Partnership program requires a range of specialized skills, including nursing, healthcare administration, data collection and evaluation, program management, fundraising, and more.
+As such, selecting a program sponsor (or coalition of sponsors) with sufficient capacity to meet these needs can support successful implementation of the model.
+The NFP National Service Office can help with the early implementation process.

 • Invest in recruitment: In order to identify families most in need of support services, NFP programs should develop a strong referral network.
 Common referral partners include community health clinics, school districts, public housing agencies, and social service agencies.

-• Access national-level assistance: The National Service Office for Nurse-Family Partnership & Child First provides local, affiliated NFP programs with training and technical assistance.
+• Access national-level assistance: The National Service Office for Nurse-Family Partnership and Child First provides local, affiliated NFP programs with training and technical assistance.
 Local programs can access this assistance to improve their data and evaluation practices, among other key functions.
+The national office also collects and shares data on local programs to ensure that the program is properly replicating the NFP model.